2020 Energy Management Leadership Competition Opens Now

 Top entries will receive the prestigious CEM 2020 Award of Excellence for Energy Management (only 13 organizations have enjoyed this honor to date).
-These 2020 award winners will be invited to the awards ceremony during the 11th Clean Energy Ministerial (CEM11) meeting (date and location to be announced).
+These 2020 award winners will be invited to the awards ceremony during the 11th Clean Energy Ministerial (CEM11) in Viña del Mar, Chile, from June 2-4, 2020.

 Beyond the Award of Excellence, each organization that submits a qualifying entry will receive an Energy Management Insight Award for inspiring other organizations to explore the benefits of energy management systems.
 Top-ranked submissions from each country will also be communicated to the appropriate country governments, which may offer national energy management awards of their own.

 The submission deadline is 11 February 2020.
 Interested parties are encouraged to visit the CEM Energy Management Leadership Awards website at www.cleanenergyministerial.org/EMAwards to learn more about the competition rules, entry format, scoring, and recognition.
 Previous award-winning entries are available by year under Publications.